Register here to view new and back issues of Asphalt Now

 Please login here to view back issues of Asphalt Now

 If you have forgotten your password, please enter your email address below and hit "Login".
 Your password will then be emailed to you shortly

-Asphalt Now is a publication produced by the AIA and reports on the asphalt industry and its developments.
-Please click on the magazine cover to view the interactive version of the latest issue, Asphalt Now 32.
+Asphalt Now is produced by the AIA and reports on the asphalt industry and its developments.
+Please click on the magazine cover to view the interactive version of the latest issue, Asphalt Now issue 35.
 You can also download the document by clicking here.